common-47-git/atomizer-for-creating-Anki-cards/README.md

 ---

-Feel free to adjust this description as needed!
+Feel free to suggest your parsers or changes!